-Party friendly and great for crowds, this cold tuna dip can be altered with various flavors like lemon juice, liquid smoke, or even buffalo sauce for a variety of delicious changes.
+Party friendly and great for crowds, this cold tuna dip can be altered with various flavors like lemon juice, liquid smoke, or even buffalo sauce for various delicious changes.

 And eating this dip hot or cold is up to you!
 Serve up straight at room temperature or bake in the oven for an even creamier and melty version; tuna dip is game night-ready and snack worthy.

 - Canned Tuna – There are various tuna types and flavors to choose from.
 When constructing a tuna dip recipe, use solid white tuna in water (suggested: Albacore) drained from all excess liquid.
 Do not use tuna in oil.
 Alternatively, quality tuna could also be found in pouches – Tuna Creations makes them.